 Our faulty beliefs and misconceptions about charities have become roadblocks, leading us astray from helping the causes we love.
 Dan Pallotta stands to correct the nonprofit sector’s reputation and provide us with an alternative thought system.

 During his lecture, he points out the massive apartheid between the nonprofit sector and the rest of the economic world.

 With these five key points, he highlights the major disadvantages charities face in comparison with their profitable opposites:

 TED Talk Reveals The 5 Major Disadvantages Nonprofits Face

 As a society, we tend to feel uncomfortable with the concept of people making money by helping other people.
 A widespread, flawed ideology exists that earning a high salary at a charitable organization equals corruption.

-- In Dan’s words, “you want to make 50 million dollars selling violent video games to kids?
-Go for it, we’ll put you on the cover of Wired magazine, but you want to make ½ a million dollars trying to cure kids of malaria and you’re considered a parasite yourself.”
+In Dan’s words, “you want to make $50 million selling violent video games to kids?
+Go for it, we’ll put you on the cover of Wired magazine.
+But, you want to make half a million dollars trying to cure kids of malaria and you’re considered a parasite yourself.”

 A charity’s advertising costs are commonly met with opposition from the public.
 We do not like the idea that our donations go to fundraising expenses, rather than going directly to the needy.

-A critical problem with this way of thinking: charities do not have the chance to grow if they cannot effectively spread their messages to the public.
-To drive this point home, Dan Pallotta shared a staggering fact:
+A critical problem with this way of thinking: Charities do not have the chance to grow if they cannot effectively spread their messages to the public.
+To drive this point home, Dan Pallotta shares a staggering fact: